ShawneilRodrigues/Text-Summarizer-Project/README.md

+---

 # Text-Summarizer-Project
-Here's a draft for your README file:

----

-# Text Summarization Using Transformers

-Welcome to the Text Summarization project!
+Welcome to the Text-Summarizer-Project!
 This repository contains the implementation of a text summarization model using transformers, along with the deployment code following MLOps practices.

 ## Table of Contents